YinJC/uk-tex-faq/FAQ-verbwithin.md

----
-layout: page
-title: Why doesn't verbatim work within &hellip;?
+# Why doesn't verbatim work within &hellip;?
----

 The LaTeX verbatim commands work by changing category codes.
 Knuth says of this sort of thing ''Some care is needed to get the timing